sameh00alsharawy/CILv2-weather-testing/README.md

 ---

+## Recommendations for Training Methodologies

+**Continuous Domain Randomization (CDR):**
+Currently, many end-to-end autonomous driving models are trained on datasets collected using CARLA’s discrete weather presets (e.g., `ClearNoon`, `HardRainSunset`, `WetCloudy`).
+This analysis demonstrates that performance degradation often occurs at specific, compounding interaction thresholds (like `u_wetness > 0.6` combined with `u_sun_alt < 0.2`) that can easily fall between the cracks of these discrete preset buckets.

+We recommend utilizing continuous domain randomization during dataset collection and simulation training.
+By sampling weather and environmental parameters from continuous uniform distributions rather than presets, networks can learn more robust, smooth feature representations across the entire environmental hyperspace.

+---

+## Further Work

+### 1. Scaling the Design of Experiments
+Increasing the number of simulation runs would unlock several analytical capabilities:
+* **Non-Linear Modeling:** Scaling beyond $N=70$ allows for the utilization of non-linear modeling techniques (such as Response Surface Methodology) without the risk of overfitting.
+This would enable the use of non-linear degradation curves.
+* **Expanding Input Factors:** A larger sample size permits the introduction of additional environmental and sensor-level factors while maintaining the statistical independence and uniformity of the Latin Hypercube Sample.
+* **Multi-Route Variance:** Executing multiple stochastic iterations per sample across different routes ensures the findings are globally applicable and not overfitted to a single route's geometry.

+### 2. Dynamic Hazard Triggering
+The ultimate risk lies in delayed reaction times to dynamic hazards.
+Future testing should evaluate the model against dynamic edge cases—such as a pedestrian crossing the road or a lead vehicle braking hard—*during* an isolated environmental trigger (like the "wet mirror" or low-light scenario).

+### 3. Benchmarking State-of-the-Art (SoTA) Architectures
+This project tested a classic CNN/Transformer baseline to establish the methodology.
+A possible next step is to apply this exact targeted DoE and custom LRP forensic pipeline to modern, State-of-the-Art end-to-end driving models.
+This will test whether modern architectural innovations—such as advanced multi-modal sensor fusion or pure Vision-Transformer backbones—actually eliminate the compounding weather vulnerabilities.

 ## Reproducibility Guide: How to Run It

 If you wish to replicate this experiment locally from scratch—using the exact parameters or your own custom weather matrices—follow this chronological pipeline.